artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

   <img src="Images/ProcessorHH.png" width=90% height=90%>
 </p>

 c.
+Analyse the program on the Ripes simulator for the 5-stages processor and answer the following questions:
+ - Execute step-by-step and analyse the values of the different data and control signals.
+ - Show screenshots highlighting the control hazards and how they are handled.
-Simulate the program in Ripes and confirm if your answer to the previous item is correct.
+ - Confirm that your answer to item *b* is correct.

 ## Exercise 4